dotnet/docs/docs/standard/serialization/system-text-json-handle-overflow.md

 ---
 title: How to handle overflow JSON or use JsonElement or JsonNode in System.Text.Json
-description: "Learn how to handle overflow JSON or use JsonElement or JsonNode while using System.Text.Json to serialize to and deserialize from JSON in .NET." ms.date: 11/30/2020
+description: "Learn how to handle overflow JSON or use JsonElement or JsonNode while using System.Text.Json to serialize and deserialize JSON in .NET." ms.date: 11/30/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]
 zone_pivot_groups: dotnet-version